luciferchase/luciferchase.github.io/content/ssb/afsb-dehradun/day-2.md

 {{< image src=/images/afsb-dehradun.webp caption="Me and my bois (I am Chest No. 6)" height=100% width=100% >}}

 This blog owing to its length is divided into 5 posts, each in detail description of my 5 day experience in the SSB.
-After reading this checkout the rest of the Posts too [SSB Stories](/categories/ssb-stories/)
+After reading this checkout the rest of the Posts too [1-AFSB Dehradun](/ssb/afsb-dehradun).\
+Read all my SSB attempts: [SSB Stories](/categories/ssb-stories).

 {{< admonition type=tip open=true >}}
 Rules are made so that it could be broken boi.\